 While addressing the regulatory issues, both central and local government have identified under-investment in three waters infrastructure in parts of the country and persistent affordability issues for ratepayers, as well as the need for additional investment to meet improvements in freshwater outcomes and increase resilience to climate change and natural hazards.

-The proposal as it currently stands hands water services from the 67 councils who currently manage services. into four big regional water authorities.
+The proposal hands water services from the 67 councils who currently manage services. into four big regional water authorities.
 One entity is proposed to cover the Ngāi Tahu takiwa (All of the South Island excluding Nelson, Marlborough and Tasman).

 Ownership would remain with Councils (mandated by legislation) and there would be protection to ensure the water entities do not become privatised without a public referendum with a 75 percent threshold.

-The Three Waters reform programme has the potential to significantly change the way critical water infrastructure and services are delivered in our District.
+The Three Waters reform programme will significantly change the way critical water infrastructure and services are delivered in our District.
+In the mandated changes, Waimakariri District will be part of Entity D which covers the bulk of the South Island.

 In Waimakariri we have heavily invested in our water infrastructure and security on behalf of our community and with our environment in mind.